ha5dzs/nyuad-aprs-server/README.md

 * Set up firewall and port forwarding
 * Check user names and passwords for the database
 * Check if scripts are running without failure (collectors connecting, websocket server not crashing, etc.)
-* `web_document_root` to be moved to the web server's root, set permissions accordingly
+* Verify that files to be moved have been moved to the correct place and set permissions accordingly
 * `trackdirect_backend.service` systemd service unit files to be copied to `/etc/systemd/system`
   * `sudo systemctl enable trackdirect_backend`
   * `sudo systemctl start trackdirect_backend`
-* Set up cronkjob for cleaning, see below
+* Set up cronjob for cleaning, see below

-### Schedule things using cron
+### Cleanup schedule

 If you do not have infinite storage we recommend that you delete old packets, schedule the remover.sh script to be executed about once every hour.
 And again, if you are using OGN as data source you need to run the ogn_devices_install.sh script at least once every hour.